 GE Council is convened pursuant to §23-1-108.5 (3) Colorado Revised Statute.
 The council’s statutory duties include:

-- Recommend to CCHE a system of common course numbering;
+- Recommend to CCHE a system of common course numbering for GT Pathways;

-- Recommend to CCHE statewide articulation agreements; and
+- Recommend to CCHE statewide transfer articulation agreements; and

-- Participate in and collaborate with DHE on Faculty-to-Faculty Conferences.
+- Participate in and collaborate with CDHE on Faculty-to-Faculty Conferences.

 Related Colorado Statutes and CCHE Policies